-106. The civil works will involve: (i) preparation of land by site cleaning and grubbing which consists tree-cutting and removal of existing materials on-site such as bushes, weeds, rubbish, and top soil.
-The excavation will be carried out by manually or mechanical means through excavator cum loader; (ii) construction of foundation; and (iii) construction of super structure through RCC and brick masonary using steel, fine and coarse aggregates and cement.
+114. The civil works involved in construction of garage cum workshop and rest rooms and the proposed 8500 Sqm sanitary Landfill site are: (i) Preparation of land by site cleaning and grubbing which consists of removing of all materials such as bushes, weeds, rubbish, and top soil.
+The excavation will be carried out by manually or mechanical means through Excavator cum Loader. (ii) Construction of foundation for RCC counterfort retaining wall, Stone masonry retaining wall and (iii) construction of super structure through RCC and Stone masonry using stone, steel, fine & coarse aggregates and cement.